kwakuoowusu/tipApp/README.md

 Time spent: **2** hours spent in total

 ## User Stories
-The most interesting thing i learned how to do was integrating nsuserdefaults with segmented controlls

 The following **required** functionality is complete:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.